cdown/chrisdown.name/_posts/2018-04-17-kernel-adventures-the-curious-case-of-squashfs-stalls.md

 squashfs lives an incredibly versatile life.
 Many Linux users know it as the read-only filesystem that has powered almost the entire history of Linux Live CDs (excluding early efforts such as Yggdrasil and DemoLinux).
-Many Linux programmers also know it as a versatile filesystem for embedded use due to its support for transparent compression.
+Because of its support for transparent compression, it is also well-known among Linux programmers as a versatile filesystem for embedded use.
 Those looking at the history of squashfs changes inside the kernel will also see changes from Facebook, Google, and many other industry names, as it also serves a purpose serving production traffic at scale.

 One thing we use squashfs for at Facebook is transporting large amounts of static data that compress well: bytecode, certain types of static resources,